Utah Administrative Code

 (b) a motor vehicle headlight or light attached to or powered by a motor vehicle may not be used; and

-(c) while checking traps with the use of an artificial light, the trapper may not occupy or operate any motor vehicle.
+(c) while checking trapping devices with the use of an artificial light, the trapper may not occupy or operate any motor vehicle.

 (4) Spotlighting may be used to hunt coyote, red fox, striped skunk, or raccoon where allowed by a county ordinance enacted pursuant to Section 23-13-17.